Book Store Referral Applet Book Store Referral Applet

 How to Make Money

 You can make money with this if you make commission arrangements with most or all the bookstores you refer to.
-Further you can rent out your Applet and possibly database server service as well to owners of other websites containing referrals to books.
+Further, you can rent out your Applet and possibly database server service as well to owners of other websites containing referrals to books.
 They would then get the referral commissions.
-They may simply use your Applet free, and you get the commissions or split them 50/50.
+They may simply use your Applet free and you get the commissions or split them 50/50.
 The benefit to them is pleasing people browsing their website.

 Most commonly you would offer to share the proceeds of the referral fees with anyone who puts the Applet up on their site.
 That way people who use your Applet need not sign up themselves with 50+ bookstores as affiliates.
-They use your accounts, and you track internally to figure out where various referral fees came from.
+They use your accounts and you track internally to figure out where various referral fees came from.
 They get one quarterly cheque from you, if the amount is above some minimum.
 Be aware that bookstores won’t necessarily provide you with detailed, timely accurate statements.
 The statements won’t track which site generated the sale either.
 Reconciliation is a major headache.

 ISBN

 The ISBN consists of 9 digits plus one check digit (0..9 or X).
 To calculate the check digit you must multiply the last digit of the true number by 2, the last but 1 by 3 etc. and add these results.
 The number needed to fill this sum to the next multiple of 11 is the check digit.
 If it is 10, the check digit is replaced by the letter 'X' (historically correct of course).
 In case the user mistypes an ISBN, (e.g. by transposing two digits) you want to explain that to him, rather than misleading him by telling him no one has the book in stock.
-You can read up on the rules for calculating the expected check digit.

 Here is an example valid ISBN 0201479508.
 Here is how you ensure that it is valid.